-Our online inquiry process is easy, efficient, and popular with clients (read our many five-star Google reviews).
-Routine tasks are now handled exclusively online supplemented by phone if necessary.
-This includes initial consultations, entity formations, asset protection reviews, and most document preparation.
+Our online inquiry process is easy, efficient, and popular with clients.
+Routine tasks are now handled exclusively online supplemented by phone.
+No office visit is necessary for initial consultations, entity formations, asset protection reviews, and most document preparation tasks.
 Our process:

 (1) Article.
 We suggest that you read our web article pertaining to your legal issue to learn about the law applicable to your case.
 See our library of articles.

 (2) Inquiry.
 Briefly describe your case or situation.
 Who is involved?
 When and where does it occur?
 What dollar amount is involved?
 Also, what is the goal of your inquiry – a consultation?
 Document preparation?
 Asset protection or LLC formation?

 (3) Response.
 Our response will be in the form of brief preliminary emailed comments (not a formal consultation or legal opinion).